emrebalak/Machine-Learning/README.md

 # Machine-Learning
 Machine Learning Projects.

-You can find regression and classification on different data sets.
+You can find regression and classification models on different data sets.